 Minimum Requirements (all applicants must meet the following):

 Be a full–time degree-seeking undergraduate student and have completed 12 credit hours at Florida State University by January of the year applying.
+All applicants must attend an Information Session in order to be considered for the Orientation Leader position.

 SECOND YEAR & HIGHER STUDENT APPLICANTS ONLY: